For this post I will start off with part one, mental issues and my disability.

 Anyway, moving on.
 I shall talk about some situations and common occurrences in regards to depression and anxiety.

 The number of times I've had people tell me that I don't need medication, that I can just "snap out of it", as mentioned before, I could not count.
+Although it rarely happens nowadays.
 People have suggested every which way under the sun to cure my depression naturally, or have told me that it's not real, and I can easily get over it.
 Well... no. See, it doesn't work like that.
 Sure, everyone gets depressed from time to time, and for those who do no suffer from actual depression, it isn't that hard to eventually get out of the slump, and get your life back on track.
-For people such as myself who suffer from chronic, or any form of diagnosed depression, it will never be that easy, and while some natural methods can be helpful, and there are things that we can do in our everyday lives, such as exercise, and eat a healthy diet, although good to do in general, it won't necessarily keep us stable, and won't cure it.
+For people such as myself who suffer from chronic diagnosed depression, it will never be that easy, and while some natural methods can be helpful, and there are things that we can do in our everyday lives, such as exercise, and eat a healthy diet, although good to do in general, it won't necessarily keep us stable, and won't cure it.

 Now, I'm not saying it's always bad.
-We still know how to have fun, and can even lead fairly normal lives.
+We still know how to have fun, and can even lead fairly normal lives, I swear.

 Part 1 section 3